 The UIGEA (Unlawful Internet Gambling Enforcement Act) was passed by the House and Senate in September 2006 and George Bush signed this act into a law in October 2006.
 The Safe Port Act was a bill to improve security of the United States Ports.
 The UIGEA was added to the Safe Port Act at the last minute.
 The UIGEA does not prohibit online gambling!
 It outlaws financial institutions from transacting with online gambling companies.
-The UIGEA did not ban online gambling, instead it banned gambling financial transactions.
-The problem is that the UIGEA is so vague that banks have found it impossible to enforce.
+The UIGEA did not ban online gambling, instead it banned gambling financial transactions and the problem is that the UIGEA is so vague that banks have found it impossible to enforce.

 There are a select few of safe and legal gambling sites that still accept American players; be smart and select a popular gambling site approved by GamblingUSA.com and other reputable sites.
 We have researched all these gambling sites listed on this site – we have played at all of them and still play at our favorites.